 All disabled customers are welcome at Download, but as it is a greenfield site there are steep stony hilly sections of the site, meaning that sometimes access across the site is not that easy especially in bad weather conditions.
 Please bare this in mind when booking for the event.
 Stewards however, will be around to assist.

-Live Nation provides a number of facilities in the arena and campsite to accommodate disabled customer's needs, please see the other headings on the left.
+Live Nation provides a number of facilities in the arena and campsite to accommodate disabled customer's needs, please see the other headings on the right.
 Not all disabled customer's need use of these facilities but we will provide access to whatever is needed and/or a free carer/PA ticket where required to ensure your stay is comfortable and most of all enjoyable.

 Should you have any enquiries regarding the access and facilities at the festival, please email email@example.com